Sony PS4 Pro full review

-As well as providing enhanced graphics for supported games, the console was the first on the market to offer 4K gameplay - although it has now been joined by Microsoft's 4K-enabled Xbox One X. It also improves the PlayStation VR experience, so it’s worth the extra £100, right?
-We’ve spent some time with Sony’s PS4 Pro, and here’s what we think.
+As well as providing enhanced graphics for supported games, the console was the first on the market to offer 4K gameplay - although it has now been joined by Microsoft's 4K-enabled Xbox One X. It also improves the PlayStation VR experience, so it’s worth the extra cash, right?
+We’ve spent some time with Sony’s PS4 Pro, and here’s our PS4 Pro review.

-Following a November 2016 launch, the PlayStation 4 Pro is available to buy in the UK and will set prospective buyers back ~£349, around £100 more than the standard PS4 but £100 cheaper than Microsoft's 4K console.
+Following a November 2016 launch, the PlayStation 4 Pro is available to buy in the UK and will set prospective buyers back around £349 with a bundled game, around £100 more than the standard PS4 but £100 cheaper than Microsoft's 4K console.
 So, where can you pick up Sony’s high-end console?

 Before we get into the graphical enhancements of the PS4 Pro, let’s first discuss the design and build.
 The first thing you’ll notice is the change in design when compared to the launch PS4 – Sony has decided to step away from the angular design of the launch model, and much like with the new slimline PS4, opted for curved edges that give the console a much more elegant look.